Noah Pittman, Assistant Dean of Enrollment

-As Assistant Dean of Recruitment and Retention, Noah Pittman facilitates collaboration between university faculty, staff and current students to help high school students learn about opportunities in the Honors College.
-He arranges customized personal visits and recruitment events, visits high schools, and manages the prestigious fellowship application process for the Honors College.
-Pittman also directs the Advanced Placement Summer Institute, a summer workshop for middle school, junior high and high school AP teachers that helps to expand AP offerings in schools throughout the region.
+As assistant dean of enrollment, Noah Pittman facilitates collaboration between university faculty, staff, and current students to help high school students learn about opportunities in the Honors College.
+He oversees new student enrollment for the Honors College, which includes managing the prestigious fellowship application process.
+Pittman also directs the Advanced Placement Summer Institute, a summer workshop for middle school, junior high and high school teachers that helps to expand AP offerings in schools throughout the region.
 In recent years, Pittman has assisted the dean with the expansion of Honors College curricular offerings, including forums, retro readings, and signature seminars.